maxjmuller/favorite-things/README.md

 ## Technologies Used

 * HTML
-* CSS
+* CSS & Bootstrap
-* JavaScript
+* JavaScript & JQuery
-* Jquery
-* I used the "input" element's "placeholder" attribute to provide example favorites in the blank form.
+* I used the HTML "input" element's "placeholder" attribute to provide example favorites in the blank form.
-* I used bootstrap's "list-group" class to format the favorites list nicely.
+* I used Bootstrap's "list-group" class to format the favorites list nicely.

 ### Legal